-Before bacteria can multiply and cause symptoms, the body's immune system can usually destroy them.
-We have special white blood cells that attack harmful bacteria.
-Even if symptoms do occur, our immune system can usually cope and fight off the infection.
+Before bacteria can multiply and cause symptoms, the body's immune system can usually kill them.
+Our white blood cells attack harmful bacteria and, even if symptoms do occur, our immune system can usually cope and fight off the infection.

 The ECDC (European Centre for Disease Prevention and Control) says that antibiotic resistance continues to be a serious public health threat worldwide.
-In a statement issued in 19th November 2012, the ECDC informed that an estimated 25,000 people die each year in the European Union from antibiotic-resistant bacterial infections.
+In a statement issued in November 2012, the ECDC informed that an estimated 25,000 people die each year in the European Union from antibiotic-resistant bacterial infections.

-New ECDC data has shown that there has been a considerable increase over the last four years of combined resistance to multiple antibiotics in E. coli and Klebsiella pneumoniae in over one third of EU and EEA (European Economic Area) nations.
+New ECDC data shows that there has been a considerable increase over the last few years of combined resistance to multiple antibiotics in E. coli and Klebsiella pneumoniae in over one-third of European Union and EEA (European Economic Area) nations.

 How do antibiotics work?

-Although there are a number of different types of antibiotic they all work in one of two ways:
+Although there are a number of different types of antibiotic, they all work in one of two ways:

-- A bacteriostatic stops bacteria from multiplying.
+- A bacteriostatic stops bacteria from multiplying

 What are antibiotics used for?